Have you had a student like Anthony?

 Besides the randomness of some advanced phonics progressions, the never-ending lists of phonics information to teach just, frankly, gives teachers a headache.
 This progression is particularly overwhelming from my perspective:

-Worse still, how in the world should I be expected to differentiate for my students’ needs with 255 items and 25 children?
+Worse still, how in the world should I be expected to differentiate for my students’ needs with over 250 items and 25 children?

 Let’s see, Maria has learned items 1-14, 15, 18, and 22.